 When joining WANO, a Member undertakes to protect certain information they receive by virtue of their membership of the Association.
-A member formally acknowledges this responsibility by signing a Confidentiality Statement.
+A Member formally acknowledges this responsibility by signing a Confidentiality Statement.

 Whilst it is essential that necessary confidentiality be maintained within the WANO family, it is equally essential that information be exchanged as freely as possible between and among WANO Members.